It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 BUNN started out as a commercial coffee maker company.
 Many of their models do have a decidedly industrial look to them.
 They also tend to take up a considerable amount of space.
 That’s great for a bustling restaurant where coffee brewing is behind the scenes.
 But what about brewers designed for the home?

-By now it should be clear that BUNN has a distinct separation between commercial and homebrewers.
+By now it should be clear that drip BUNN coffee makers have a distinct separation between commercial and homebrewers.
 The needs of the bustling restaurant vs you sitting at home are vastly different.
 But there are some in-between areas.
 Offices, small-to-medium-sized businesses, and homes with many coffee drinkers can go either way.

 BUNN has smaller commercial brewers with two or three burners that might work even in a large home.
 Small offices may want the home-line BUNN My Café or may choose to go with the BUNN Airpot Coffee Brewer.
 So be sure to check out all your options.

-A high-yield commercial BUNN coffee maker will require more cleaning and maintenance than a BUNN coffee maker for home.
-Be sure to faithfully follow the procedures outlined in the manual to keep these precision machines operating for many years.
-For home brewers, here are basic guidelines to keeping the machine in the best condition.
+A high-yield commercial coffee maker will require more cleaning and maintenance than a coffee maker for home.
+Be sure to faithfully follow the procedures outlined in the manual to keep these precision coffee makers operating for many years.
+For home brewers, here are basic guidelines for keeping the coffee brewer in the best condition.

 Coffee oils can build up in the funnel and inside your carafes.
 This buildup can make coffee taste bad.
 Always dump coffee grinds and rinse the funnel immediately after brewing.
 The carafe should also be rinsed after use.
 Regularly give all these parts a deeper cleaning with mild dish soap and warm water.
 Some of them are dishwasher safe.

 Minerals can build up inside the water tank and on the spray heads.
-Left unchecked, these can make coffee taste bad and can eventually make the machine stop working.
-A general guideline is to descale the machine every two to three months, depending on use.
+Left unchecked, these can make coffee taste bad and can eventually make the coffee maker stop working.
+A general guideline is to descale the coffee brewer every two to three months, depending on use.

-While the Heat N’ Brew BUNN coffee maker works like your basic automatic drip brewer, the Speed Brew machines operate very differently.
-Here are the steps to prepare and use your Speed Brew machine.
+While the Heat N’ Brew BUNN coffee maker works like your basic automatic drip brewer, the Speed Brew coffee makers operate very differently.
+Here are the steps to prepare and use your Speed Brew coffee brewer.

 Yes.
 With proper maintenance, your BUNN coffee maker will brew excellent coffee for many years to come.